 no more dirt, until we birth no more

 trail, until we—known for so long only as

 family—become you & you & you & me.

 Sean Prentiss is the award-winning author of Finding Abbey: a Search for Edward Abbey and His Hidden Desert Grave, a memoir about Edward Abbey and the search for home.
 Finding Abbey won the 2015 National Outdoor Book Award for History/Biography, the Utah Book Award for Nonfiction, and the New Mexico-Arizona Book Award for Biography.
 It was also a Vermont Book Award and Colorado Book Award finalist.

 Prentiss is the series editor for the Bloomsbury Publishing Writers Guide Series.
 This textbook line includes a variety of forthcoming textbooks all focused around creative writing.
 Two books, Environmental and Nature Writing: A Craft Guide and Anthology (written by Prentiss) and Poetry: A Craft Guide and Anthology are currently in print and three books are under contract, including Prentiss’s Advanced Creative Nonfiction.

 Prentiss is also the co-editor of The Far Edges of the Fourth Genre: Explorations in Creative Nonfiction (Michigan State University Press), a creative nonfiction craft anthology, and the co-editor of the forthcoming book, The Science of Story: The Brain Behind Creative Nonfiction (Bloomsbury Press).

 He and his family live on a small lake in northern Vermont, and he serves as an associate professor at Norwich University and is a faculty member in the M.F.A.
 Writing and Publishing program at Vermont College of Fine Arts.

-Get to know Sean by checking out our exclusive interview with him over on the Orson’s Publishing blog.
+Be sure to check out our exclusive interview with Sean over on the Orson’s Publishing blog.